 Volunteer with Clean Lakes Alliance

-Whether you have an hour or 10 to give, we are happy to place volunteers on projects large and small!
+We are happy to place volunteers on projects that support our lakes!
 Opportunities include skilled office and administration assistance, special events, and watershed projects like shoreline restoration or beach clean ups.

 Large group volunteer days

 To see current opportunities to participate in sampling the quality of our lakes, please see our water quality monitoring page.

 Date: Monday, September 17th, 2018

 Location: Maple Bluff Country Club (500 Kensington Dr, Madison, WI 53704)

 Volunteer activities may include: registration, raffle ticket selling, scorecard walking, scoreboard operation, etc.